danodus/mdsynth/README.txt

 Description
 -----------

 In its current state, the project is a simple wave generator using a sigma-delta DAC.
+There are two audio outputs:
+	- Standard audio output of the board;
+	- Auxiliary audio ouput on J18, pins AA21 and AB21 being left and right channels respectively.

-The ouput pin of the DAC is either AA21 or AB21.
-You will need a RC filter at the output.
+You will need a RC filter at the output in order to see the waveform with an oscilloscope.
 Refer to the Xilinx application note 154 for more details about the DAC.

 In this version, we have a single voice with a single channel per voice.
 Each voice has a pitch control and a waveform selection.
 The same channel is connected to both the left and right audio outputs.

-In this example, the pitch requested from the channel is increasing over time from 0 to 127.
+The pitch requested from the channel is increasing over time from 0 to 127.

 The projet has been converted to Xilinx PlanAhead 13.1.